Drugs, Cartels, and Crime: How Mexico is Misrepresented and Stereotyped—and Why So Many Americans are Going There Anyway

 To settle the score once and for all, as far as immigration is concerned—illegal or otherwise—more Americans are moving to Mexico than the other way round.

 And if you think that’s all, you have another thing coming.
 The number of people moving to Mexico has doubled (or even tripled!) during the pandemic.
-As soon as cases began spiking, hundreds of Americans took to Mexico and Canada to “wait out” the crisis.
+As soon as cases began spiking, thousands of Americans took to Mexico and Canada to “wait out” the crisis.

 One of the reasons for this is affordable healthcare—they had a greater chance of surviving in a country where they could afford medication and get treatment, something not even the best health insurance companies guarantee in the United States these days.
 An expat living in Mexico during the pandemic reported how quickly they were provided help in a hospital—this is in stark contrast to waiting times in the US.
 To be more specific, in Mexico, it took about six minutes.